amikoelvis/airbnb-clone-project/README.md

 | **Task Scheduling**     | Celery Beat                     |
 | **DevOps & Deployment** | Docker Compose, CI/CD Pipelines |
 | **Testing Tools**       | Pytest, Postman, Swagger UI     |

+## 👥 Team Roles

+This project brings together specialists across different domains to build a scalable and efficient backend system.
+Below is an overview of the key roles and their responsibilities within the Airbnb Clone Backend project.

+### 🧠 Backend Developer

+**Responsibilities**:

+- Develop and maintain RESTful and GraphQL API endpoints.
+- Implement core business logic for user management, bookings, payments, and reviews.
+- Ensure secure authentication and authorization.
+- Collaborate with frontend teams for seamless API integration.

+### 🗄️ Database Administrator (DBA)

+**Responsibilities**:

+- Design and manage the PostgreSQL database schema.
+- Optimize database queries and create indexes for performance.
+- Monitor database health and implement backup and recovery strategies.
+- Ensure data integrity and security.

+### ⚙️ DevOps Engineer

+**Responsibilities**:

+- Set up and manage Docker-based development and production environments.
+- Implement and maintain CI/CD pipelines for automated testing and deployment.
+- Monitor server performance and scalability.
+- Manage environment variables, secrets, and logging infrastructure.

+### ✅ QA Engineer

+**Responsibilities**:

+- Write and execute unit, integration, and API tests.
+- Perform functional testing of all backend features.
+- Validate system performance and handle edge-case scenarios.
+- Ensure bug tracking and regression testing across updates.